 As a school, we feel appropriate expertise and training is paramount to the success of the support for SEND.

-Our SENCO has 5 years of experience in this role and has the National SENCO award, PGCE in Special Educational Needs and Inclusion, as well being a trained Nurture Practioner.
-There is allocated time during the week to manage SEN provision.
+Our SENCO has 7 years of experience in this role and has the National SENCO award, PGCE in Special Educational Needs and Inclusion, as well being a trained Nurture Practitioner.